(Below Leave This Page)

 Since moving to the U.S., Jean worked in computer centers at Northwest Nazarene College and Walla Walla College.
 She helped compile the first Handbook, served on several committees, and contributed seminars for Leadership Courses for the General Conference Women’s Ministries department.
 One of her most interesting assignments was researching the lives of prominent women from around the world for inclusion in the Seventh-day Adventist Encyclopedia.

 Jack and Jean have two children.
-Jenny (born in Uganda), worked with ADRA/Azerbaijan, and North West Medical Teams in Sri Lanka and Indonesia and lived in Ethiopia and Uganda while pursuing her work.
-She is currently with another NGO in the U.S.A., from where she commutes to Africa, overseeing programs for children’s and women’s health.
+Jenny (born in Uganda), was a Peace Corps Volunteer in The Gambia.
+She worked with ADRA/Azerbaijan, and North West Medical Teams in Sri Lanka and Indonesia and lived in Ethiopia and Uganda while pursuing her work.
+She is currently with another NGO in the U.S.A., but resides in Nigeria, West Africa, overseeing programs for children’s and women’s health.
 Christopher (born in Kenya) is married to Nenette.
 They both teach at Livingstone Adventist Academy in Salem, Oregon.
-They are the happy parents of four children — Jazmine, Parker, Shasta, and Luis.
+They are the parents of four children — Jazmine, Parker, Shasta, and Luis.

 Jack and Jean live in Oregon and began JackSequeira.org in 2002 to share the Good News of the Gospel and give hope to God’s children everywhere.